IfeBusola263/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions makes dir and set mode simultanously 13-change_group changes file group owner to school 100-change_owner_and_group changes ownwer and group for all files and dir
+12-directory_permissions makes dir and set mode simultanously 13-change_group changes file group owner to school 100-change_owner_and_group changes ownwer and group for all files and dir 101-symbolic_link_permissions changes the owner of a symbolic link